The politics of conservation in Cambodia - Southeast Asia Globe

 The eco-tourism project is set among the forest in a natural clearing within a Wildlife Alliance 18,000-hectare tourism concession.
 A partner to the NGO, profits go towards funding two ranger stations, like Roman’s, in the National Park.

-Funded by a philanthropist at its inception in 2017, Allan says that today money has dried up due to the pandemic, with the project surviving on support from the Golden Triangle Asian Elephant Foundation in Thailand.
-But while cash remains an immediate concern to the camp’s survival, Allan sees the March sub-decree as posing an existential threat to the forest surrounding it.
+Funded by a philanthropist at its inception in 2017, Allan says that today money has dried up due to the pandemic, with the project surviving on support from the Elephant Foundation in Thailand.
+But while funds remain an immediate concern to the camp’s survival, Allan sees the March sub-decree as posing an existential threat to the forest surrounding it.

 “We are slowly being surrounded as an island.
 It’s scary,” he said, holding up a map of Botom Sokor National Park.
 Like battle lines during war, the map is carved up into distinct entities under the control of different groups.